olivier-carrere/redaction-technique.org/src/content/docs/en/veille/mener-un-projet-de-bout-en-bout.md

 ## Paper support

-I created a leaflet explaining :
+I created a leaflet explaining:

 - how to connect to the gallery;
 - the different types of users of the tool (with emphasis on the little-known but crucial role of iconographers);